 In addition, K-State encourages respectful conduct as stated in the aspirational values found in its Principles of Community.

 The Konza Prairie LTER includes faculty and student researchers from multiple universities, each of which is committed to promoting diversity and inclusivity.
-Click here to view a variety of resources available at KSU and Konza partner institutions.
+Click here to view a variety of resources available at KSU and Konza collaborating institutions.